llm-d-incubation/offline-batch-gateway/docs/design/batch_inference_architecture.md

 1. Batch jobs data structures:
     1. Priority queue:
         1. Stores references to batch jobs ordered by priority.
         1. The ordering logic of the queue should be pluggable.
 The ordering can be based on a single numeric value that is calculated on each job via a plugin, or can be based on a given comparator.
-This logic can take into account various aspects, like slo, size, etc.
+This logic can take into account various aspects, like SLO, size, etc.
+            1. Specifically, calculate the priority value as a function of an SLO value, for example the absolute time bound for starting or for completing the job.
         1. It is also possible to have multiple queues if required, with a logic to pop jobs from these queues based on a pluggable inter-queue criteria.
     1. Metadata storage:
         1. Stores the metadata of batch jobs.